renemonroy/one-chart/README.md

 import data from "../../examples/DevelopmentTimeline/DevelopmentTimeline.mockup.json";
 import Chart from "./Chart";

-// Note: the UIProvider is required to get the default Theme but wasn't added
+// Note: the ChartsProvider is required to get the default Theme but wasn't added
 // here for simplicity.
 function DevelopmentTimeline() {
   return <Chart data={data} isLoading={false} schema={schema} />;